 Ichigo snorted dryly.
 "I can't live anymore.
 I am dead."

 "Your father managed to live on Earth for decades!" she pointed out, "If you really want to, you can still live here, Ichigo.
-You just have to be a little more careful and--"
+You just have to be a little more careful and-"

-"I died when I was sixteen, Rukia, I can't even grow a beard," Ichigo deadpanned, "People can suspend their disbelief for now, but what about three years from now, five years, ten years?
+"I died when I was fifteen, Rukia, I can't even grow a beard," Ichigo deadpanned, "People can suspend their disbelief for now, but what about three years from now, five years, ten years?
 They will realize something is up.
 They will start questioning."

 "Soul society will always welcome you."